jbaglama/svt/README.md

 ## Input and Optional Parameters

+The necessary inputs for the routine are:

 | Input | Version |Description |
 |-------|---------|------------|
 |`A`| **Matlab** |An $m\times n$ numeric real matrix $A$ or a function handle.|
 |`A`| **${\tt R}$**| An $m\times n$ numeric sparse real matrix (matrix-product input is not available).|
 |`A`| **Octave** | ???|

+Meanwhile, the optional arguments for the function in the distinct languages are:

 | Parameters | Version | Description |
 |------------|-------------|---------|